Program Overview

 How We Teach

-Donors in the Body Donation Program are primarily utilized in the University of Calgary's Surgical Skills Lab; a state of the art facility which is equipped with 20 simulated operating room stations in order to give our users the most realistic experience possible.
+In addition to Anatomy Instruction, Donors in the Body Donation Program are also utilized in the University of Calgary's Surgical Skills Lab; a state of the art facility that is equipped with 20 simulated operating room stations in order to give our users the most realistic experience possible.

 Learn more about the Advanced Technical Skills and Simulation Lab